Takoyaki: In popular culture

 Takoyaki is the favorite food of Taruruto, the title character of the 1988 manga series Magical Taruruto.
-The food also serves as the many collectibles in several tie-in video games.
+The food plays a major role in several episodes of the anime and a single tie-in film, and also serves as the many collectibles and potential platforms in several tie-in video games.

 A children's book named Takoyaki Mantoman, published in the 1990s and later adapted into an anime television series produced by Studio Pierrot that aired from April 1998 to September 1999, focuses on a group of takoyaki fighting crime.

-In the Animal Crossing series of video games, there is a villager that comes up in multiple versions of the game.
-This villager is named Zucker and is based on takoyaki.
+In the Animal Crossing series of video games, there is a villager named Zucker, based on takoyaki.
+He is an octopus with a round head resembling takoyaki, he generally wears a yukata, and his home is inspired by a traditional Japanese summer festival.

-Takoyaki was featured on the Netflix Television series, Street Food, in the Osaka, Japan episode.

-In the video game Yakuza 0, Goro Majima attempts to cheer up Makoto Makimura by bringing her some takoyaki made by a street vendor in the fictional Osaka area of Sotenbori.

-An Internet meme originating from the Philippines showcases a variation of the food in a viral video with the phrase, "Nakatikim ka na ba ng tig-dalawang pisong takoyaki?", meaning "Have you ever tried the "two-peso takoyaki"?".
-Even though the food showcased in the video does not contain any octopus, the uploader continues to describe it as such thus resulting into many variations of the meme.